cryptoadvance/specter-desktop/docs/faq.md

 ## *I get this message: "This is a development server.
 Do not use it in a production deployment.".
 Should i worry?

 No you don't have to worry unless you plan to run specter as a public service on the internet with a growing number of people using it.
 That was traditionally the use-case for web-apps: Run in the open public internet getting accessed by MANY people.
 However, that's not how specter is meant to be used.
-If people get performance issues, it's most likely not because the user-base is growing on their specter but because their raspiPi is to weak for that one user who is doing all sorts of other stuff on that raspi on top.
+If people get performance issues, it's most likely not because the user-base is growing on their specter but because their Raspberry Pi is too weak for that one user who is doing all sorts of other stuff on that Pi on top.

 ## *I'm not sure I want the Bitcoin-Core wallet functionality to be used, is that mandatory?
 If so, is it considered secure?*